Adlik/Adlik/README.md

 ## Inference performance of serving engine

-In order to evaluate the performance of the service engine, we performed inference tests on the same cpu or gpu using the simple cnn model (mnist model) and the resnet50 model with different runtimes.
-The cpu and gpu parameters used in the test are as follows:
+In order to evaluate the performance of the service engine, we performed inference tests on the same CPU or GPU using the simple cnn model (mnist model) and the resnet50 model with different runtimes.
+The CPU and GPU parameters used in the test are as follows:

 |     |                   type                    | number |